md35-gk/Nexond-Trainer/README.md

 ## Contributing

 While Nexon'd Trainer is a closed source, single person project, any help with providing or updating scripts for the [GMS Script Bank](https://github.com/md35-gk/GMS-Script-Bank) is highly appreciated.
 You will be credited in the trainer's About tab.

-## Copyright

-You have no permission from the creator(s) of Nexon'd Trainer to distribute, modify, or extract content from the software, as stated in the Terms of Use in the trainer.
-Permission for such activites will not be granted under any circumstance.

 ## Donate